 CU Environmental and Resource Economics Workshop

-The14th Annual CU Environmental and Resource Economics Workshop was October 5–6, 2012 at The Charter in Beaver Creek, Colorado and was hosted by Nicholas Flores, CU Department of Economics.
+The 15th Annual CU Environmental and Resource Economics Workshop was October 4–5, 2013 at the Lion Square Lodge in Vail, Colorado and was hosted by Nicholas Flores, CU Department of Economics.
 The workshop provided researchers the opportunity to share their research results and/or ideas in a relaxed, workshop environment.
 Ample time was allocated for discussion, allowing researchers to get feedback from other workshop participants.
 Work presented ranged from proposed research to highly polished and completed projects.
 Graduate students were especially encouraged to participate.

 Fall 2012 Midwest